 Put simply, ‘vinyasa’ is the what and ‘krama’ is the why, and for us, in practice and teaching, the why is the most important part.

 Having a ‘why’ is what life, yoga and teaching is all about.
 Krama Yoga represents the intelligent connection between intention and attention in the practice.
 Not just practice for practice sake, but what we like to call a practice with purpose.

 How to Join Us

 Our 200 and 300 hour yoga teacher trainings offers a more intensive study of the practice, covering both the foundations and techniques of yoga.
-Our Advanced 300 hour training can be taken as one complete course, or as individual 100 hour modules to suit your own pace and budget.
+Our Advanced 300 hour training is an online training with both on demand and optional live components.
 All courses are Yoga Alliance Approved.

 Dive into one of our online and on-demand short courses .
 These 20 hour immersions are open to all teachers and dedicated students who are interested in learning more about speciality focuses within the practice.

 Every student who join us is invited to become part of our global community of yoga teachers and is invited to Krama Kula, our monthly online teachers catch up, as well as many other opportunities both on and off the mat to learn, share and grow together.